My family favorite Thanksgiving recipe, Homemade Roasted Pumpkin Pie, is made from fresh cooked pumpkin, rich spices, baked in a 9 inch crust.

 - 1 tsp cinnamon

 For the Roasted Pumpkin

-Scoop out the cooked pumpkin and place it in a large mixing bowl or refrigerate overnight, covered tightly.
+- Scoop out the cooked pumpkin and place it in a large mixing bowl and allow to cool to room temperature or refrigerate overnight, covered tightly.

 For the Pie Filling